opf/mijn-bureau-infra/docs/docs/getting_started/prerequisites.md

 ## ☸️ Kubernetes Cluster

-Minimal Kubernetes cluster requirements: TODO
+Minimal Kubernetes cluster requirements:

+- A CNCF certified kubernetes software conformance
+- Resources
+  - cpu: 10 cores
+  - memory: 128GB
+  - diskspace: 200GB
+- AMD64 platform
+- A Loadbalancer
+- A ingress controller (Nginx or HAProxy-openshift)
+- A SMTP server (email)

 ## 🛠️ Required CLI Tools

 You will need to `kubectl`, the [Kubernetes command line tool](https://kubernetes.io/docs/reference/kubectl/).

 We use Helmfile to generate all the Kubernetes manifests.
 To use Helmfile in our setup you will need to install: